Updated: 10 February 2021

 - You will have access to a range of dynamic virtual teaching tools which our academics will use to deliver engaging and challenging online learning and teaching.
 This includes access to a mix of online learning resources and your Virtual Learning Environment (VLE) 24/7, via your mobile, tablet and laptop.

-- Access to all of our support services, either online or on-campus, including our ACE Team, Careers support and pastoral support from our Welfare Team
+- Access to all of our support services, either online, or on-campus when possible, including our ACE Team, Careers support and pastoral support from our Welfare Team

-- A social programme of activities to enable you to meet your fellow students, online and in-person, subject to social distancing requirements.
+- A social programme of activities to enable you to meet your fellow students, online and when possible in-person, subject to social distancing requirements.